Sanduo Shopping District metro station: Station overview

-The station is a two-level, underground station with an island platform and seven exits.
+This is a two-level, underground station with an island platform and seven exits.
 It is 213 meters long and is located at the intersection of Zhongshan 2nd Rd. and Sanduo 3rd Rd.

 The station is unique in the Kaohsiung MRT for two reasons.
-First, it is the only underground station with an open platform, allowing for passengers to see the platform directly from the lobby area (similar to many underground stations on the Taipei Metro).
-The other is the unique design of the elevator; the structure is incorporated both into the lighting on the ceiling as well as the platform level.
+It is the only underground station with an open platform, allowing for passengers to see the platform directly from the lobby area (similar to many underground stations on the Taipei Metro).
+It also has an elevator with a unique design; the structure is incorporated both into the lighting on the ceiling as well as the platform level.

-The station will be a transfer station with the Yellow line in the future.
+This will be a transfer station with the Yellow line in the future.